Car Hire London

 Electric Vehicles

 Electric vehicles (EVs) now account for 6.5 million, up by 109% since 2020.
 Countries like Norway are leading the way, with incentivised policies such as tax and road toll exemptions that have seen a huge uptake of EVs in the city of Oslo.
 Hefty vehicle import duties and car registration taxes make cars more expensive than in other countries, and by waiving duties for EVs, Norway subsidies purchases - making owning one more affordable.
-The net-zero pathway suggested by the International Energy Agency for 2030 is of 60% new car sales should be BEVs.
+The net-zero pathway suggested by the International Energy Agency for 2030 is that 60% of new car sales should be BEVs.
 It’s not all that surprising that resourceful Norwegians have already beaten the requirement.

 Food Recycling and Repurposing

 In Lima, Peru, the Food Agriculture Organisation of the United Nations is supporting local groups to tackle the worrying issue of food waste and loss.
-City measures are supporting sustainable urban living by recovering food that can be redistributed through charities and foodbanks.
+City measures are supporting sustainable urban living by recovering food that can be redistributed through charities and food banks.
 A centre for composting biomass waste to generate energy instead of dumping it has dramatically reduced the amount of food waste heading to landfills and city drainage areas.
 What’s more, it’s set to boost the statistic from 1% to 66% by 2040.
 This move cuts the amount of harmful methane generated by decomposing food waste, as well as the money and natural resources that go into food production and processing.

 People having a drink